 Leamington Community Primary School is fully committed to the promotion of children’s well-being and safeguarding them from significant harm.
 Where there are concerns that a child is, or may be at risk, the needs of the child are paramount.

 Child protection is a part of safeguarding and promoting welfare.
 This refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.

 Deputy Designated Safeguarding Lead is Mrs. R Mellor (Deputy Headteacher)

-Take a look at our E-Safety page for further support.
+Take a look at our Online Safety page for further support.

 In conjunction with Merseyside Police, Leamington Community Primary School is involved in an initiative called Operation Encompass.
 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in, heard or witnessed a domestic abuse incident.
 Following such an incident, children will often arrive at school distressed, upset, worried and unprepared.
 Operation Encompass aims to ensure that appropriate school staff (called Key Adults) are made aware early enough to support children and young people in a way that means they feel safe and included.

 This is a valuable initiative that means we can continue to support and help children and families within our school community when they need it the most.

 You can find our more by visiting www.operationencompass.org or by contacting the Safeguarding team at school.